-- "24.
+- "23.
 Being a foreign corporation, Opposer is bound to comply with the laws, rules and regulations applicable to domestic corporations of the same class.
 Its capacity to sue must be affirmatively alleged in its Verified Notice of Opposition in order that it may proceed to effectively institute a case in the Philippine Courts and/or administrative agencies.
-Otherwise, the case cannot be entertained and must be dismissed immediately pursuant to Section 133 of the same law herein quoted below, to wit: x x x - "25.
-Only Foreign Corporations who are licensed to do business in the Philippines are those only allowed to institute any court action in the Philippines.
+Otherwise, the case cannot be entertained and must be dismissed immediately pursuant to Section 133 of the same law herein quoted below, to wit: $x \times x$ - "24.
+Under our laws, foreign corporations are allowed to institute any court action but must first be licensed to do business in the Philippines.
 No such allegation was ever made by the Opposer in its opposition.
-Be as it may, the Supreme Court has ruled that foreign corporation may have the right to sue before our Courts or administrative agencies, but our rules on pleadings require that the qualifying circumstances necessary for the assertion of such right should first be affirmatively pleaded.
+Be as it may, the Supreme Court has ruled that foreign corporation may have the right to sue before our Courts or administrative agencies, but our rules on pleadings require that the qualifying circumstances necessary for the assertion of such right should first be affirmatively pleaded. - "25.
+A simple and careful perusal of the alleged verified opposition clearly shows that such requirement was not complied with.
+They merely alleged the place where the summonses can be sent by this Honorable Office, to wit: